vijayrawatsan/ExpirableDiskLruCache/README.md

 =========

 ExpirableDiskLruCache is a wrapper for [DiskLruCache](https://github.com/JakeWharton/DiskLruCache) that allows expiring of key/value pairs by specifying evictionTimeSpan.
 It has very simple API.
+If required it allows you to encrypt cached data by simply enabling encryptionEnabled to true.
+By default, it uses [Conceal by facebook](https://github.com/facebook/conceal) for encryption.
+You can provide your custom encryption/decryption as well.

 # Eviction Logic
  - During get it will check if currentTime >  currentTime + evictionSpan.
 Cache entry is removed.